RemainSoftware/Artwork/README.md

 <img src="https://github.com/RemainSoftware/Artwork/blob/master/Gravity/gravity_box.svg" width="128"/>

 The third element, the "G" of "Gravity" but this time it is rotated.
-When this arrow is used on it's own its color is the log color.
+When this arrow is used on it's own its color is the logo color.
 It can be used for icons and such.

 <img src="https://github.com/RemainSoftware/Artwork/blob/master/Gravity/gravity_arrow.svg" width="128"/>